llafuente/language/types/struct.md

   var number x = 0;
   var number y = 0;

-  fn add _x, _y {
+  // example of a function inside the struct fn add _x, _y {
     // notice that v2.x point to x member and not a global variable. v2.x += _x;